vmware-tanzu/velero/docs/gcp-config.md

 ## Create GCS bucket

-Heptio Ark requires an object storage bucket in which to store backups.
+Heptio Ark requires an object storage bucket in which to store backups, preferrably unique to a single Kubernetes cluster (see the [FAQ][20] for more details).
 Create a GCS bucket, replacing placeholder appropriately:

 ```bash
 gsutil mb gs://<YOUR_BUCKET>/